Skip to main content

 You can specify that a specific volume should be read-only by appending :ro to the -v switch.
 For example, while running Dashy, if we want our config to be writable, but keep all other assets protected, we would do:

-docker run -d \ -p 8080:80 \ -v ~/dashy-conf.yml:/app/public/conf.yml \ -v ~/dashy-icons:/app/public/item-icons:ro \ -v ~/dashy-theme.scss:/app/src/styles/user-defined-themes.scss:ro \ lissy93/dashy:latest
+docker run -d \ -p 8080:8080 \ -v ~/dashy-conf.yml:/app/user-data/conf.yml \ -v ~/dashy-icons:/app/public/item-icons:ro \ -v ~/dashy-theme.scss:/app/src/styles/user-defined-themes.scss:ro \ lissy93/dashy:latest

 You can also prevent a container from writing any changes to volumes on your host's disk, using the --read-only flag.
 Although, for Dashy, you will not be able to write config changes to disk, when edited through the UI with this method.
-You could make this work, by specifying the config directory as a temp write location, with --tmpfs /app/public/conf.yml - but that this will not write the volume back to your host.
+You could make this work, by specifying the config directory as a temp write location, with --tmpfs /app/user-data/conf.yml - but that this will not write the volume back to your host.

 Set the Logging Level#